joshwcomeau/beatmapper/documentation/docs/manual.md

 ---
-id: quickstart
+id: manual
-title: Quickstart Guide
+title: User Manual
-sidebar_label: Quickstart
+sidebar_label: User Manual
 ---

 Beatmapper is a web-based editor for Beat Saber, a VR rhythm game.
 This document is meant to be a 5-minute read that gives you all the context you'll need to get started making great maps!